meriosol/etr/readme.txt

  - All planned Java7/SQL approaches were added and tested for all DBs.
 1.1.0.RELEASE | 2014-02-10
  - Cassandra/CQL approach is added and tested.
+2.0.0.RELEASE | 2014-03-05
+ - Last planned approach - Solr is added and tested.
+   More polishing is expected to be performed though..and unplanned additions if time allows (e.g. MongoDB, Neo4J).
 ----------